Girault de Prangey Daguerreotype Turkish Temple Ruins Earliest Turkish Photograph

-1843c PD249 Important Third Plate Daguerreotype By Joseph-Philibert Girault de Prangey Titled in his own hand “Aphrodisias Figure Et Fragments” Greek Ruins in Modern Day Turkey Featuring One of the Earliest Known Images of a Turkish Man.
+PD249: 1843 Important Third Plate By Joseph-Philibert Girault de Prangey Titled “Aphrodisias Figure Et Fragments” Greek Archaeological Ruins in Modern Day Turkey Featuring Earliest Known Image of A Turkish Man.

 Girault de Prangey studied painting at the École des Beaux-Arts in Paris and learned daguerreotypy in 1841, the same year inventor Louis-Jacques-Mandé Daguerre publicly demonstrated the process.
 Girault de Prangey may have learned photography from Daguerre himself, or from Hippolyte Bayard, with whom he shared a mutual artist friend.